Skip to content

 }

-⚠️ Pitfall Warning Never use == to compare floating-point numbers.
-0.1 + 0.2 != 0.3 is the norm in floating-point arithmetic, not a bug.
+⚠️ Warning Never compare floating-point numbers using ==.
+In floating-point arithmetic, 0.1 + 0.2 != 0.3 is the norm, not a bug.
 Using epsilon to check for approximate equality is the correct approach.

-Floating Point in Embedded Systems
+Floating-Point in Embedded Systems

-Step 2 — Characters Are Just Small Integers
+Step 2 — Characters Are Small Integers

 The Dual Identity of char